 If necessary, call 911

-Working in very warm conditions is sometimes necessary, but it does not have to be harmful.
+Working in very warm conditions is sometimes necessary, especially in the summer, but it does not have to be harmful.
 By following the guidelines listed above, facility managers can raise awareness about – and prevent – heat illnesses and injuries among their teams and themselves.
 That goes a long way toward maintaining safety, which is always priority number one.